VirgilSecurity/demo-firebase-js/README.md

   * Click **PUBLISH**.

 #### Cloud functions

+> If you have already used our demos and have project with functions, make sure you get latest version from the git

 * In order for the mobile app to work, you need to deploy a Firebase cloud function that generates JWT tokens for Virgil's APIs.
 [Follow setup instructions here](https://github.com/VirgilSecurity/demo-firebase-func)
 * Once the function is successfully created, go to the Firebase console -> Functions tab and copy your function url from the Event column
 * Open `demo-firebase-js/src/services/VirgilApi.ts` and change property jwtEndpoint to: